dentarg/auth0-blog/_posts/2018-04-05-best-practices-in-android-development.markdown

 - Constructor injection - where the dependencies are passed through the constructor.
 - Field injection - where dependencies are sent to the class fields directly, etc.

-The last two are quite difficult to implement by self, and so, the use of a DI library [Dagger2](https://github.com/google/dagger) is advised.
+The last one is quite difficult to implement by self, and so, the use of a DI library [Dagger2](https://github.com/google/dagger) is advised.
 Below is a quick snippet to showing an instance of dependency injection:

 ```kotlin
 class MainActivitySample(private var mainRepo:MainActivityRepo) {